ravichas/AI4HealthCare/Course-1/README.md

     * [Inference](Inference.ipynb)
 * [Clinical Workflow Integration, FDA Preparation](FDA_Submission_Template.md)

+## Next steps suggested by Udacity team

+* Create some of your own custom image augmentation (such as different image filtering techniques) rather than solely using those predefined by Keras’ ImageDataGenerator.

+* Try creating two ‘nested’ models to specifically predict pneumonia.
+One that predicts pneumonia and/or infiltrates at the top level, and then a second model that specifically predicts pneumonia from the positive cases returned by the first model.

+* Have your model output a class activation map in addition to a single binary prediction of pneumonia.
+This map will help a clinician to understand what the model is detecting as probable pneumonia in each image.

 ## Supporting links
 * https://www.kaggle.com/datasets/nih-chest-xrays/data
 * You may also download all of the initial files for the project directly from this Udacity repo, https://github.com/udacity/AIHCND_C2_Starter
 * README file for the project is available from here, https://github.com/udacity/AIHCND_C2_Starter/blob/master/README.md

 Acknowledgement: Udacity Nanodegree Team